SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/cs-concepts/_index.md

 {{< figure src="featured.png" width="500px" title="" >}}

-A collection of study materials for learning computer science concepts.
-These include data structures and algorithms questions, networking concepts, system design, and more.
+A collection of learning notes of computer science concepts.
+These include data structures and algorithms, networking, operating systems, system design, databases and more.

 <!-- {{< list_children >}} -->